Tuscan Panzanella Salad

 Squeezing bread with hands.

-Season with salt and pepper, then add a generous glug of extra virgin olive oil and lots of hand-torn basil.
+Season with salt and pepper, then add a generous glug of extra virgin olive oil and lots of fresh basil.

 Adding olive oil to panzanella salad.

-• If you using fresh bread, I suggest to slicing it and leave it in the countertop covered with a kitchen towel overnight, so it will stale and be ready next day or you can pop it in the oven for a couple of minutes to dry it a bit.
+• If you using fresh bread, I suggest slicing it and leaving it on the countertop covered with a kitchen towel overnight, so it will stale and be ready the next day, or you can pop it in the oven for a couple of minutes to toast it a little bit.

-Even in Italy there are some variations for Panzanella.
+Even in Italy, there are some variations of Panzanella.
 Those below are the most popular:

 • Mozzarella.
-Fresh mozzarella cubes are a fresh and delicious additions to this summer salad.
-We suggest to add it just before serving.
+Fresh mozzarella cubes are a fresh and delicious addition to this summer salad.
+We suggest adding it just before serving.
 Burrata is another soft cheese that you can add.

 • Canned tuna.
 Another favorite variation, you can use olive oil canned tuna or water packed for a healthier version.

-• Anchovies.
+• Anchovies & capers.
 This addition is very popular in central and southern Italy.
-It gives a nice sea-alike touch.
+It gives a nice sea-like touch.

 • Hard-cheese.
-Parmigiano, or other types or hard cheeses such as Pecorino, Asiago, etc.
+Parmigiano, or other types of hard cheeses such as Pecorino, Asiago, etc.

 Panzanella recipe.

-This panzanella salad is the ultimate Italian summer meal.
-Loaded with juicy tomatoes, crunchy onions and cucumbers, this bread salad gets its wonderful flavors from simple, high-quality ingredients.
+This Panzanella Toscana is the ultimate Italian summer meal.
+Loaded with juicy tomatoes, crunchy onions, and cucumbers, this bread salad gets its wonderful flavors from simple, high-quality ingredients.

 prep 15 minutes